-When you think of visiting Germany, there are just so many cities (and towns) that leap right to the top of the list with so many other gems kinda overlooked.
+When you think of visiting Germany, there are just so many amazing cities (and towns) that leap right to the top of the list with so many other gems kinda overlooked.

 Munich (especially with its famous Oktoberfest), Berlin with its famous Dom, grit and amazing nightlife, Cologne’s Christmas markets and Hamburg’s Hanseatic charms, not to mention the many castles dotted around the German countryside all seem to vie for your attention – so much so that eastern cities like Leipzig don’t always seem to get the attention they deserve.